microsoft/vscode-wiki/Submitting-Bugs-and-Suggestions.md

 Please remember to do the following:

 * Search the issue repository to see if there exists a duplicate.
-* Recreate the issue after disabling all extensions (see the [docs for how to do this](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)).
+* Make sure the issue can be reproduced without extensions.
+Either disable all extensions (see the [docs for how to do this](https://code.visualstudio.com/docs/editor/extension-gallery#_disable-an-extension)) or use start extension bisect via "F1 > Start Extension Bisect".
 If you find the issue is caused by an extension you have installed please file an issue on the extension respectively.
 * Simplify your code around the issue so we can better isolate the problem.

 Don't feel bad if we can't reproduce the issue and ask for more information!